Maxsash/nsboard/README.md

 This is a user contributed _snippet_ for the [NetSquid quantum network simulator](https://netsquid.org).

-For multiplayer board games with a Task Master based on quantum operations.
-THIS IS A WORK IN PROGRESS.
-The board games are such that the users cannot look at the contents of the board at all times.
-The board remains with the TaskMaster.
-The players have to calculate the move that their opponent might have taken and plan their moves accordingly.
-The place to operate on(qubit) is given to a player by their opponent.
+A snippet for implementing and playing board games using quantum networks and quantum operations.
+The network contains a TaskMaster node which controls the main memory for the board game.
+There are two other nodes for players zero and one.
+Each player receives a qubit from the TaskMaster and can choose to perform any quantum operation on it and then specify which qubit will be sent to the other player.

 Installation
 ------------